Introduction

 5. Knowledge Management

-The memory of an agent is external knowledge it has access to (or fine-tuned on), Company-specific structured/un-structured knowledge like Process guides, how-tos, etc, or even examples of how to do things like the IT agent might have a list of tickets it has closed in the past and how.
-All of the above are made available to the Agent via the KM.
+The memory of an agent is external knowledge it has access to (or fine-tuned on), Company-specific structured/unstructured knowledge like Process guides, how-tos, etc, or even examples of how to do things.
+All of these are made available via the Knowledge Agent.

 KM has out-of-the-box integrations with:

-1. Enterprise knowledge management apps like Sharepoint, ServiceNow KM, Box, Drive, Dropbox, etc.
+- Enterprise knowledge management apps like SharePoint, ServiceNow KM, Box, Drive, Dropbox, etc.

 6. Permissions & Access Controls